ml-archive/blog/source/_posts/2018-08-06-Android WorkManager.md

 ## Introduction

 `WorkManager` is a new API in Android Architecture Components introduced in the Google I/O 2018.
 It simplifies and makes it much easier to do work on background threads.
 The `WorkManager` schedules tasks as instances of the `Worker` class and can schedule these workers based on certain conditions, which you can set by using the provided The `Constraints` class.
 Examples of conditions you can set from the `Constraints` class, can be things like available internet/wifi connection or if a charger is connected.
-The `WorkManager` can also schedule all `Worker` instance you have to launch in any order you wish.
+The `WorkManager` can also schedule all `Worker` instance you have to launch in any order you wish and pass data from one `Worker` to another `Worker`.
 </br>
 </br>Also a very important note about [`WorkManager`](https://developer.android.com/topic/libraries/architecture/workmanager): </br> *“WorkManager is intended for tasks that require a guarantee that the system will run them even if the app exits...”*